Dyeing your hair is one of those sensitive topics that leaves many women hesitant when it comes to natural options. Will it be effective?

 How to use henna?

-What you'll need:
+What you will need:

-- A bowl to make the mixture
+- A bowl for mixing.

 - A hairdressing brush